 Working with a different keeper and group of animals each day, you will experience the full spectrum of wildlife at WRC Jogja.
 You will participate in enclosure cleaning, feeding, food preparation, maintenance and enclosure enrichment and spend a morning with WRC’s vet – the perfect opportunity to observe, learn about the animals and ask lots of questions!

-Building enclosures for our wildlife friends – Building good, sturdy and spacious enclosures is essential for the animals well being.
-Thus whenever needed, volunteers will be assisting the animal keepers to build enclosures for the animals.
-Read more about building enclosures for our wildlife friends on our blog here
+Building good sturdy and spacious enclosures for our wildlife friends, which is essential for the animals’ well being.
+Read more about building enclosures for our wildlife friends on our blog here.

-Every Wednesday there is a kids club English class for all children in nearby villages.
-The class has a local teacher who organises games and learning activities for the children to encourage them to learn English as their third language.
-This is a fun and interactive session where volunteers will help to organise games with the teacher to play with the children.
+Every Wednesday there is an English class for the children from nearby villages.
+The class has a local teacher who organises games and learning activities to encourage them to learn English as their third language.
+This is a fun and interactive session where volunteers will help to organise games to play with the children.
 You can also help raise awareness of environmental sustainability!

 Don’t worry if you’ve never taught before – you won’t have to teach alone and your on-site facilitator will support you through every step.

-One of the centre’s newest programs has taken the previous staff English to the community.
-The class is run by a local teacher who helps many youth (normally aged 15 – 30) to learn conversational English through fun interactive games.
+One of the Centre’s newest programs is run by a local teacher who helps many youth (normally aged 15 – 30) in the direct community learn conversational English through fun interactive games.
 Volunteers will help as a “native speaker” to encourage the students to learn their third language.

 Rehabilitation and Release

 The centre is focused on building a strong positive lasting relationship with the local villagers.
 They do this by engaging in a number of cultural activities including a traditional gamelan (music) class and batik (wax art) class in a nearby local village.
-They also join traditional dances and performances near the village when they are performed.
-The centre also holds informal sports sessions in the village to encourage locals to interact with people from different cultures and practice their language skills.
-This is also a fantastic opportunity for volunteers to learn some simple Indonesian and make some new friends.
+They also join traditional dances and performances near the village.
+As well as taking part in informal sports sessions in the village to encourage locals to interact with people from different cultures and practice their language skills.
+This is a fantastic opportunity for volunteers to learn some simple Indonesian and make some new friends.